khulnasoft-lab/design.khulnasoft.com/.gitlab/issue_templates/Figma update.md

 1. [ ] Title the issue using this structure "Figma > [Component name] - [Description]".
 For example, Figma > Badges - Fix icon override bug.
 1. [ ] Add the relevant [component label](https://gitlab.com/gitlab-org/gitlab-services/design.gitlab.com/-/labels?subscribed=&search=component%3A).
 For example ~"component:badge".
 1. [ ] If you’re making updates or breaking changes to an existing component in the [Pajamas UI Kit](https://www.figma.com/community/file/781156790581391771), start with a [branch](https://www.figma.com/best-practices/branching-in-figma/) of the UI kit.
 Prefix the branch name with the issue, MR, or epic number, and add your GitLab username as the suffix.
 For example, `#860-table-component-updates-lvanc`.
+1. [ ] Check if your changes should follow the [deprecation flow](https://gitlab.com/gitlab-org/gitlab-services/design.gitlab.com/-/blob/main/doc/pajamas-ui-kit.md#deprecated-components).
+If you have any questions, reach out to a Figma Maintainer.
 1. [ ] When applicable, follow our [structure][structure], [building][building], and [annotation][annotation] guidelines.
 If you have any questions, reach out to a [Foundations designer][foundations-team].
 1. [ ] Update the link to the working file under the **Figma link** section below.
 1. [ ] If work was not done in a branch (a merged branch will automatically be archived), move your working file